 For fans covering a greater distance between attractions–and that’s a lot of folks—additional transportation is the obvious answer and there don’t seem to be a lot of choices.
 Acting Director Troy Waffner told The Hound that more use of trams is under consideration, so that’s one idea.
 They would need to be free and quick to board and exit.
 Smaller vehicles (Remember those trolleys they used to have running around downtown Syracuse?)would be great for quick, relatively short trips up and down Broadway.
 Yeah, they cost money, so maybe they can be a contracted service from some limo company.

-The western end, down toward the 4H riding rings, the Talent Showcase and the racing stables, was a largely open area this year mw-across-field-16that’s destined for more attractions next time around.
+The western end, down toward the 4H riding rings, the Talent Showcase and the racing stables, was a largely open area this year that’s destined for more attractions next time around.
 With more visitors likely heading there, this will be a growing concern.
 The dream solution is installation of a monorail system, such as the one used at Disney World.
 The astronomical expense of doing that means it must remain a dream, certainly for now.

 As State Fair Hound continues to review and critique the 2016 New York State Fair, we launch a new feature, counting down to Aug.
 24, 2017, opening day of next year’s Fair.
 Each week The Hound will publish a photo from the hundreds of pics shot this year as we march toward another landmark event.